INTERNATIONAL STUDENT HEALTH INSURANCE RESOURCES

 NMU Enrollment Process

-All F1 and J1 visa students will be automatically enrolled in the LewerMark International Student Health Insurance Plan and your NMU student account will be charged for the appropriate coverage.
+All F1 and J1 visa students will be automatically enrolled in the GBG International Student Health Insurance Plan.
+Your NMU student account will be charged for the appropriate coverage at the beginning of each semester.
 If you apply for an insurance waiver, and it is approved, then the International Programs Office will remove the insurance charge from your NMU student account.

 - All J1 exchange students are required to have insurance for the semester(s) that they are in the U.S.